nirmalya-at-CW/GameSessionRecordingServer/README.md

   server endpoints (host,port) and REDIS endpoints (host,port).
 * If REDIS cannot be reached, the server emits an explanatory message and refuses to start.
 * At this point, timeout for a game session occurs after 20 seconds.
 This is hardcoded.

+#   Major TODOs
+*   One connection per GamePlayRecorderActor may soon hit a wall, because each such Actor may remain alive for a long duration.
+We have to look for an alternative of 'pooled connections'.
+*   We have to implement a mirror actor for every GamePlayRecorderActor to provide availability.
+How will these two communicate?
+*   GameSessionSPOCActor should periodically check if REDIS is accessible.
+If it is not, then a warning message must be logged and a message must be sent to the Admin Actor (TBD).

 #   Example JSON messages for posting to GameSessionHandlingService